Non-Degree Seeking/Certification Students

 Non-Degree Seeking Students

-The following policies apply to students who are not seeking a graduate degree and wish to enroll in graduate courses:
+The following policies apply to students who are not seeking a master's degree and wish to enroll in graduate courses:

 - Students with a bachelor’s degree who wish to take courses for graduate credit but who do not intend to seek a master’s degree must submit transcripts from an accredited college or university showing a degree date and a minimum undergraduate grade point average of 2.75.